maasa-k/maasa-k/README.md

 Cybersecurity is another territory that I am deeply interested in ([Darknet Diaries](https://darknetdiaries.com/episode/), an eye-opening podcast filled with incredible stories in various cyber and physical security spaces, has fueled my interest - I'd highly recommend it).
 Some of my spare time is spent educating myself on how to keep digital information secure.

-On another note 🎵 - I am a vocalist and have recently begun producing music with Ableton (prior to that, I used Logic), a completely different type of problem-solving.
-I collaborate with artists all over the world, a real treat and honor!
-If you'd like to have a listen to some of the music I have created - both my own and collaborations - you can find them on [Spotify](https://open.spotify.com/artist/1zUvpb0ikNsCGjZjUDoU4u) and [Soundcloud](https://soundcloud.com/utaimoss).

 ## What I bring to the table

 ### Languages & Tools